The methodology of the Salaf with regards to praising rulers

 Footnotes

-[1] [TN] This article is a compilation of benefits that one of the Shaykh’s students collected, and added some brief annotations.
-I sought the Shaykh’s permission make some small changes to the wording – mainly for the sake of translation and readability, as well as incorporate some of his footnotes within the main body of the article.
+[1] [TN] This article is a compilation of benefits that one of the Shaykh’s students collected and added some brief annotations.
+I sought the Shaykh’s permission to make some small changes to the wording – mainly for the sake of translation and readability, as well as incorporate some of his footnotes within the main body of the article.
 I have kept the original Arabic as it is.
 The brother who compiled the benefits into an article began the article with the following introduction in Arabic:

 What caused me to attach importance to this article was the recent trend with some youth of excessively praising the rulers in the name of the religion and the “Manhaj of the Salaf.”